Skip to content

 This will make the spack command available in your terminal session.
 If you want to use the shared spack command in every session, you can add this line to your ~/.bashrc file.

-The Code Server app runs using a Spack package, so the shared spack command is available by default in the terminal inside the VS Code interface.
+Some apps, such as the Code Server app, run using a Spack environment, so the shared spack command is available by default in the terminal inside the VS Code interface.
+The info card that you see as the app launches will have more information on how the app interacts with Spack, if relevant to the app.

 Spack Environments